- The most

 dispatcher's voice you hear on television was added in

 post-production and never heard by the actors during

 filming.
 Although viewers became very familiar with the

 distinct voice of real LAPD RTO [RTO: Radio Telephone

-Operator], Shaaron Snead's dispatch calls, the guys
+Operator], Shaaron Snead's voice and dispatch calls, the guys

 only heard the voice of the script supervisor.